ShamsulArifin/ShamsulArifin/README.md

 - 👋 Hi, I’m Shamsul Arifin
 - 👀 I’m interested in Game Development and Machine Learning
-- 🌱 I’m currently learning C#, JavaScript and Deep Learning
+- 🌱 I’m currently learning C++, JavaScript and Deep Learning
-- 📫 How to reach me arifinbd6@gmail.com , arifin@ctechbd.com
+- 📫 How to reach me arifinbd6@gmail.com

 <!---
 ShamsulArifin/ShamsulArifin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.